Keto Mozzarella Sticks

 This post may contain affiliate links.
 See my disclosure policy.

-Sometimes you just need a recipe that keeps you on track.
-Similar to my corn dog recipe, these keto mozzarella sticks feel like cheating but they’re not!
-Each fried cheese stick is only 0.2 grams of carbs – practically zero.
-Ready in under 12 minutes, get your ranch and marinara sauce ready for this restaurant favorite appetizer.
+Sometimes you just need a snack that keeps you on track without tasting like you’re trying.
+Similar to my keto corn dogs, these keto mozzarella sticks feel like cheating but they’re not.
+Each stick is only 0.2 grams of net carbs, which is practically zero.
+I make a batch of these almost every week because my kids request them, and I like knowing exactly what’s in them.

 What makes this recipe different?